‘I think I’m on the mend’: Queen attends Booker Prize reception after illness

 “I really wanted to come,” Camilla added.

-The Queen went on to speak with the six shortlisted authors, and told Percival Everett: “I think I’m on the mend, but these things always take a bit of time to get rid of.
+The Queen went on to speak with the six shortlisted authors and told American writer Percival Everett, who she met after he made the 2022 shortlist, that: “I think I’m on the mend, but these things always take a bit time to get rid of.

 “You think you’ve got rid of it, then they just sort of hang on for a little bit, but hopefully I’m on the mend now.”